louis-tru/quark/docs/CGAA_COMPATIBILITY.md

 # CGAA Compatibility

-This file records platform and GPU requirements that must be preserved when CGAA enters Quark's production renderer.
+This file records platform and GPU requirements for the optional/historical CGAA compute path.
+CGAA is no longer the active production direction, but these constraints must be preserved if it is enabled or revisited.

 ## Metal Shading Language Requirement